eyalk11/speech-to-text.nvim/README.md

 `:Voice` which replaces the selected range with text (by speech).
 Gets the same parameters as the ConfigureVoice commmand.

+You can cancel both voice commands by pressing esc.

 `:ConfigureVoice [enginename] [paramsdic]` - which configures engine parameters (can also be done by yaml config).
 The enginename and params would be used for the next Voice/GetVoice call.

-You can cancel both by pressing esc.

 ## Mappings